josegit88/MilaDS/README.md

 Please acknowledge by citing the project and using the following DOI as reference:
 J. Benavides, A. Biviano & M. Abadi (2023), [DS+ paper, link here](https://www.aanda.org/articles/aa/full_html/2023/01/aa45422-22/aa45422-22.html)

-ou may also use the the following BibTex:
+You may also use the the following BibTex:

 ```
 @ARTICLE{2023A&A...669A.147B,